Dallas Townsend: Early career

 Born in New York City and raised in New Jersey, Townsend was the son of Dallas Townsend Sr., an attorney who once was assistant attorney general of the United States.
 He attended Montclair Kimberley Academy, graduating in the class of 1936.
 He graduated from Princeton University in 1940 and the Columbia School of Journalism.
 He worked as a news editor at WQXR in New York City before he went to work at CBS.
 After working briefly for CBS as an editor in New York City he served in the United States Army as a communications officer.
-During World War II, he was served in New Guinea, the Philippines and Japan in signal and communication and rose to the rank of captain.
+During World War II, he served in New Guinea, the Philippines and Japan in signal and communication and rose to the rank of captain.

 CBS

 Townsend was associated with CBS for over 40 years.
 During his tenure he worked on the CBS Radio Network's morning World News Roundup and the Roundups evening companion, then known as The World Tonight.
 In addition to regular newscasts, he covered each presidential convention and campaign from 1948 through 1980 and every American space launch from 1962 to 1980.
-Townsend covered a variety of other news events including: atomic tests, international peace conferences, and presidential inaugurations.

-He anchored the CBS World News Roundup for the better part of 30 years, after CBS sent Winston Burdett to Rome in 1954.
-Most of that time he anchored 6 a.m. and 10 a.m. broadcasts but abandoned that schedule in last years with CBS because it required him to rise before the sun.

 Townsend was Alan Jackson's broadcast partner on CBS Radio on November 22, 1963, covering the assassination of President John F. Kennedy in Dallas, Texas.
 While Jackson anchored news reports from the wire services and from Texas, Townsend provided news and background information at various points in the initial broadcast.

 Personal life

-Townsend and his wife, Lois Bradley Townsend, lived in Montclair, New Jersey and raised four children, three daughters and a son: Katharine, Nancy, Patricia and Douglas.
-He retired in 1985 from CBS and moved to Sarasota, Florida.
-They spent much of their time in Bala, Ontario, Canada.
+Townsend and his wife, Lois Bradley Townsend, lived in Montclair, New Jersey and had three daughters and a son.